leonardofaria/dotfiles/README.md

 # .files

-This is my quick dot files repo created on a Saturday night to make my new old MacBook Air looks like my old new MacBook.
+This is my quick dot files repo started on a Saturday night to make my new old MacBook Air looks like my old new MacBook.
 It is based in [webpro/dotfiles](https://github.com/webpro/dotfiles/) (you may want to check it out his repo to understand this one if you feel lost).

 ## How to use it?